Gerard Manley Hopkins wrote, when he was at Stonyhurst, that, “What you look hard at seems to look hard at you.”

 A College with rich history

 Studying English at Stonyhurst has special significance given the College’s rich literary heritage and association with some of the nation’s most loved literature.
-Whether it be Baskerville Hall in Sir Arthur Conan-Doyle’s The Hound of the Baskervilles or the Shire in J.R.R.
-Tolkien’s The Lord of the Rings, Stonyhurst and its surroundings are part of the landscape of our literary history.
+Whether it be Baskerville Hall in Sir Arthur Conan-Doyle’s The Hound of the Baskervilles or the poet, Gerard Manley Hopkins, who spent a vast amount of time at Stonyhurst.
+Our beautiful buildings and our rural surroundings are part of the landscape of our literary history.

 Against this backdrop, students of English at Stonyhurst are encouraged to challenge themselves in the breadth and rigour of the work they complete, aided by access to a vast array of historical texts contained in the Stonyhurst Collections, not least the Shakespeare First Folio.